- FIND A PROGRAM

 If you have any questions please email email@example.com or call 415-831-6812.

-The Greenager Program is a San Francisco Recreation and Park Department and Port of San Francisco youth stewardship and leadership program that runs from June through November each year.
+The Greenager Program is a San Francisco Recreation and Park Department and Port of San Francisco youth stewardship and leadership program, supported by the San Francisco Parks Alliance, that runs from June through November each year.
 The program was created and designed to offer teens a chance to play an important role in the community by improving the city’s green spaces, raising awareness, creating place-based projects and/or projects based on issues or themes participants value and are interested in.

 The Greenager Program is for teenagers that live in or attend a school in the southeast or northeast neighborhoods of San Francisco.
 Greenagers are trained and provided with multiple leadership opportunities.
 They facilitate workshops, lead public volunteer service projects, participate in community events, go on fun team excursions and more.